ForLoopCodes/ForLoopCodes/README.md

 - 🔭 I’m currently **working on** making and designing a **daily news feed web app**.
 - 🌱 I’m currently **learning Node.js**.
-- 👯 I’m looking to **collaborate on HTML-CSS-JavaScript-JQuery** apps.
+- 👯 I’m looking to **collaborate on HTML-CSS-JavaScript-JQuery-React** apps.
 - 🤔 I’m looking for **help with node.js, its commands and learning it.**.
 - 📖 I'm aiming to **crack JEE Mains** Examination.
 - 📫 **How to reach me?** Refer _find me online_ section below ⬇️.